sveltejs/eslint-plugin-svelte3/README.md

     "svelte3"
   ],
   "rules": {
+    "import/first": 0,
+    "import/no-duplicates": 0,
   },
   "settings": {

   }
 }
 ```

+Also you'd probably want to add `/src/node_modules` to your `.eslintignore`

 This plugin needs to be able to `require('svelte/compiler')`.
 If ESLint, this plugin, and Svelte are all installed locally in your project, this should not be a problem.